p-adic adelic metrics and Quadratic Chabauty I: Canonical log functions on line bundles on abelian varieties

-\begin{rk} Alternatively, one can construct a good log function on $\L$ by writing $\L$ as $t_a^*\M \otimes \M^{-1}$ for some symmetric ample line bundle $\M$ and $a \in A$ and showing that, if we start with any good log function on $\M$, the induced log function on $t_a^*\M \otimes \M^{-1}$ is good. \end{rk}
+\begin{rk} Alternatively, one can construct a good log function on an anti-symmetric line bundle $\L$ by writing $\L$ as $t_a^*\M \otimes \M^{-1}$ for some symmetric ample line bundle $\M$ and $a \in A$ and showing that, if we start with any good log function on $\M$, the induced log function on $t_a^*\M \otimes \M^{-1}$ is good. \end{rk}

-\begin{cor} Let $\L$ be an antisymmetric line bundle.
-A log function on $\L$ is good if and only if~\eqref{m-iso3} is an isometry.
-Furthermore, for a good log function on $L$, the map~\eqref{fg-iso1} is also an isometry for any choices of morphisms $f,g \colon X \rightarrow A$ of $K$-varieties. \end{cor} \begin{proof} The first statement follows from Theorem~\ref{T:antigood}.
-Isometries are preserved by pullback. \end{proof}

-\begin{rk} Observe that for symmetric line bundles, there is a \textit{unique} good log function for \textit{any} curvature form for $\L$, whereas for antisymmetric line bundles, good log functions exist \textit{only} if the curvature is $0$.
+\begin{rk} For symmetric line bundles, there is a \textit{unique} good log function for \textit{any} curvature form for $\L$, whereas for antisymmetric line bundles, good log functions exist \textit{only} if the curvature is $0$.
 Moreover, in this case, \textit{every} normalized log function with curvature $0$ is automatically good, so good log functions are far from unique for antisymmetric line bundles. \end{rk}